Auto insurance for tourists in Mexico

 It is a separate auto insurance policy from your current national policy, which helps protect American and Canadian drivers in Mexico.

-This type of policy helps pay for medical expenses and repairs in the case if you have an accident while driving your vehicle (with US or Canadian license plates) in Mexico.
+This type of policy helps pay for medical expenses and repairs in the case you have an accident while driving your vehicle (with US or Canadian license plates) in Mexico.

 In Mexico, people who get involved in a car accident must prove valid insurance or liability coverage.
 Additionally, drivers in Mexico must have insurance through a Mexican insurance company to provide quality coverage for you and your vehicle.